nextstrain/ncov/DEV_DOCS.md

 In order to run the Nextstrain build you must provision `./data/sequences.fasta` and `./data/metadata.tsv`.
 We've included a test set of sequences that are publicly available via Genbank as `./example_data/sequences.fasta`.

+The public version of this NextStrain build uses data from GISAID.
+GISAID data is publically available but under restrictive licensing terms that prevent it from being hosted here.
+However, you can download the fasta yourself, and use it with a little normalization.
+The `./data/metadata.tsv` distributed in this repository has already been provisioned to match the GISAID data.

+To get the fasta, follow these steps:

+#1 [Register for a GISAID account](https://www.gisaid.org/registration/register/) if you do not have one.
+#2 Log into GISAID and click the EpiCov(tm) tab.
+#3 Look for a button near the bottom right labelled "download".
+This will give you the most recent set of sequences, in a file named `gisaid_cov2020_sequences.fasta`
+#4 Use `./scripts/normalize_gisaid_fasta.sh` from this repository to convert `gisaid_cov2020_sequences.fasta` into a format usable by NextStrain, and place it in `./data/sequences.fasta`:

+`./scripts/normalize_gisaid_fasta.sh ./data/gisaid_cov2020_sequences.fasta ./data/sequences.fasta`

 ## API Access

 API access to the evolutionary analysis that powers the visualization at [nextstrain.org/ncov](https://nextstrain.org/ncov) is available at [http://data.nextstrain.org/ncov.json](http://data.nextstrain.org/ncov.json).
 Schema information [here](https://github.com/nextstrain/augur/blob/master/augur/data/schema-export-v2.json).